zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/30-operation/20-operation-safety.md

 You may fly your drone indoors if you have enough space, as FAA rules do not apply to operations that take place indoors.

-Before flying outside, please check the FAA's website (the Chart  User's Guide or the aeronautical charts provided) to check which airspace you are located in.
+Before flying outside, please check the [FAA's website for the Chart  User's Guide](https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/aero_guide/) to check which airspace you are located in.

-You may also use the B4UFLY app, which is created by the FAA to help recreational flyers to figure out where they can safely fly and/or any restrictions in a location.
+You may also use the [B4UFLY app](https://www.faa.gov/uas/recreational_fliers/where_can_i_fly/b4ufly/), which is created by the FAA to help recreational flyers to figure out where they can safely fly and/or any restrictions in a location.

 #### Possible Sources for Danger:

 There are several possible sources of danger that can result from the drone:

-1) applying force to your body
+1. applying force to your body

-2) energy discharge from the body
+2. energy discharge from the body

-3) parts or propellers dislodging from the drone
+3. parts or propellers dislodging from the drone

-4) electric shorts and fires
+4. electric shorts and fires

 #### Safe Environment